sidtronics/sync-yt/README.md

 # sync-yt
-`sync-yt` is a simple python tool designed to sync YouTube playlists into a designated local folder.
+**sync-yt** is a simple python tool designed to sync YouTube playlists into a designated local folders.
 It offers the flexibility to convert videos into audio files, making it ideal for downloading youtube music playlists.
 The configuration, including the playlist URLs, sync directory, and conversion options, is managed through a JSON config file.
 A key feature of sync-yt is its ability to download private playlists by specifying a browser that is signed into a Google account associated with those playlists,